Jake de Leon: Final storylines and departure (2020)

 During PWR: Love at First Fight, Jake, Ken Warren faced Jhemherlhynn and Cali Nueva in a tag team match.
 Jhemherlhynn and Nueva won the match after Quatro made an entrance distracting Jake and Warren.

 In July 2020, Jake along with ten other wrestlers and staff filed a joint resignation citing bullying and toxic company culture.
 Their departure notably coincided with the suspension of several wrestlers, including fellow departee Chris Panzer, after allegations of sexual harassment in the local wrestling community surfaced in the wake of the #SpeakingOut and #MeToo movements.

-Manila Wrestling Federation (2022-Present)
+Manila Wrestling Federation (since 2022)

 In the second season MWF Aksyonovela TV premiere, Jake De Leon made his comeback alongside his #PWOGs tag team partner Ken Warren.
 In MWF Road To Fate 2022, Jake De Leon won his first MWF Championship, becoming the third man to hold the title after defeating Fabio Makisig and Nigel San Jose in a 3-Way Elimination Match.